 Grant Proposal Writing

 The Nonprofit Resource Center is located on Floor 3 of the Central Library.
 Whether you’re just starting your nonprofit or would like to enhance an existing one, we offer a wealth of resources including books, periodicals and databases.
 In addition, the Denver Public Library is a Funding Information Network of Candid.
 Funding Information Networks are free information centers that provide a core collection of Candid materials and a variety of supplemental resources in areas useful to grant seekers.

 Search the most comprehensive database of funders that support Colorado-based organizations.
 Video Tutorial

-Available in any Denver Public Library
+Available with a Denver Public Library Card.

 Start-up guides, legal resources, associations and state agencies.

 A statewide nonprofit membership coalition connecting nonprofits of all sizes, missions and geographic locations.
 CNA strengthens the nonprofit community through training, issue discussions and public advocacy about the importance of the nonprofit sector.

 The Community Resource Center (CRC) creates opportunities, tools and strategies to develop nonprofits and community groups to strengthen Colorado.
 Sign up for the Colorado Nonprofit Training Guide Quarterly or find articles written by CRC staff, board, and friends; featuring best practices and emerging trends.